mboss10/SQLite-Date-Functions/README.md

 ### DATE()

 Returns the current date.
-Equivalent to CURRENT_DATE() in BigQuery or Postgres
+Equivalent to CURRENT_DATE() in BigQuery or Postgres.

 ```
 SELECT DATE() as today